awsdocs/amazon-sagemaker-developer-guide/doc_source/use-debugger-built-in-rules.md

 ## Use Debugger Built\-in Rules with Custom Parameter Values<a name="debugger-built-in-rules-configuration-param-change"></a>

 If you want to adjust the built\-in rule parameter values and customize tensor collection regex, configure the `base_config` and `rule_parameters` parameters for the `ProfilerRule.sagemaker` and `Rule.sagemaker` classmethods\.
 In case of the `Rule.sagemaker` class methods, you can also customize tensor collections through the `collections_to_save` parameter\.
-The instruction of how to use the `CollectionConfig` class is provided at [ Configure Debugger Tensor Collections Using the Collectivisation API Operation](debugger-configure-hook.md#debugger-configure-tensor-collections)\.
+The instruction of how to use the `CollectionConfig` class is provided at [ Configure Debugger Tensor Collections Using the CollectionConfig API Operation](debugger-configure-hook.md#debugger-configure-tensor-collections)\.

 Use the following configuration template for built\-in rules to customize parameter values\.
 By changing the rule parameters as you want, you can adjust the sensitivity of the rules to be triggered\.
 + The `base_config` argument is where you call the built\-in rule methods\.